wsshin/fd3d/INSTALL.md

 How to install FD3D
 -------------------
-Follow this instruction once you install the PETSc library following the instruction above.
+Follow this instruction after you install the PETSc library following the instruction above.

 1. Unarchive the FD3D package, and move it to the directory where you want to install the library.